gjaimeosorio/JavaWorkshop/README.md

 # Run App

-## The project was developed on Visual Studio Code.
+## The project was developed using Visual Studio Code.
 1. Run `src/App.java` and choose the workshop you want to see.
 2. Use the menu to follow the instructions.